ChilliCream/graphql-platform/website/src/docs/strawberryshake/scalars.md

   }
 }
 ```
-The `registrationDate` in out .NET client, should on the other hand be represented as a `System.DateTime`
+The `registrationDate` in our .NET client, should on the other hand be represented as a `System.DateTime`.
 ```csharp
 public partial class GetUser_User : IEquatable<GetUser_User>, IGetUser_User
 {